Twahiduddin/WebDevFinal/README.md

 Final Project - Twahid Uddin

-This project is a simple clone of the CUNY first system.
+This project is a simple clone of the CUNY First system.